abioseth1/coinSorter/README.md

 03-03-21
 - codes involving single coin and multiple coin sorter were incorporated into the Q2.v1 template provided by Harry
 - yet to setup the option 5 involving configurations

+# Q2v1_harryVersion
+04-03-21
+- updated template version of harry's work
+- gives option 1 completed and currently working on other options